-One of my favorite winter fish species is the yellow perch.
+One of my favorite winter activities is ice fishing for yellow perch.
 Perch are often found in big schools and are often aggressive biters.
 Fun to catch, yes, but perch provide outstanding table fare as well.

 My favorite winter perch destination is Big Stone Lake on the Minnesota-South Dakota border.
 The “rock” as I like to call it has a very healthy population of 9- to 11-inch fish.
 The lake also has trophy-sized bluegills, a booming crappie fishery, and a very healthy walleye population too.

-Perch are, however, what draw most anglers during winter.
+Perch is, however, what draws most anglers during winter.
 The 26-mile long, 12,610-acre border water lake is dominated by a mostly featureless basin in 10- 15 feet of water, a basin that is home to most of the lake’s winter perch.

 Artie Arndt is an Ortonville, MN native and local bait shop owner who has fished the lake since childhood.
 Recognizing the great perch fishing opportunities Big Stone Lake provides, Arndt added fish house rentals several winters ago.

 The need for staying mobile and searching is a reason I rely on a portable fishing shelter on Big Stone.
-My Otter XT Pro Cottage can easily be pulled from fishing spot to fishing spot while searching the basin.
-Once I find fish, the shelter is vey warm on even the coldest days meaning I can fish in comfort.
+My Otter XT Pro Cottage can easily be pulled from the fishing spot to the fishing spot while searching the basin.
+Once I find fish, the shelter is very warm on even the coldest days meaning I can fish in comfort.

 After the holes are drilled I rely on my new FLX-20 sonar unit and its outstanding zoom feature to really key in on what’s going on below the ice.
 The unit also has a super bright color screen and a night mode for comfortable night viewing as well.